shashankkoppar/gcpDemo/README.md

     ./gcpTest.sh /Users/shashank.koppar/Downloads/sinatra-test.json "sample-cluster-name" "project_name"

 ## Notes
+    Compute zone is hardcoded as us-central1-b!
     Also external ip takes some time to come into effect.
-So hang on tight till it get ready!
+So hang on tight till it gets ready!
     Not using static ip for ingress since I just have an free version